Emergency Guest Substitute Teacher ProgramThis program is for individuals who hold a Bachelor’s degree but do not hold a

 - successful completion of training

-HOW TO APPLY - Download the application packet HERE or contact Karen Makin, Coordinator of Programs and Support Services at email@example.com or 814-940-0223 ext.
+HOW TO APPLY - Download the application packet HERE or contact Karen Makin, Supervisor of Human Resources at email@example.com or 814-940-0223 ext.
 1316 for an application packet.

 After review and acceptance, applicants will be scheduled for an appointment to review and complete paperwork.
 IU 8 can assist applicants with applying for clearances.
 Appointments are available at the IU 8 Offices in Altoona, Ebensburg or Richland during normal business hours.

 Please do not send any application materials to the districts listed.